 Turf Base/Quarter Minus Check

-When your turf was installed, 3 to 5 inches of dirt was removed and replaced with quarter minus and packed in.
-This is the base or foundation of your turf install.
-We check to see is the foundation is in tact and stable, how well it drains and look for breaks, bumps, holes, etc.
+When your turf was installed, 3 to 5 inches of dirt was removed, replaced with quarter minus, and packed in.
+This is the base or foundation of your turf area.
+We check to see if the foundation is intact and stable, how well it drains, and look for breaks, bumps, holes, etc.

 Turf Perimeter Check

-We check turf perimeter and edges to see if they were installed properly.
-Turf properly installed nail down is 2 to 3 inches apart, not 6 to 8.
+We check the perimeter of the turf area and its edges to see if they were installed properly.
+Turf, when properly installed, is nailed down 2 to 3 inches apart, not 6 to 8.
 If the perimeter of your turf was nailed 6 to 8 inches apart, edges get untucked and seams split apart.